mitsuba-renderer/drjit/docs/unused/gpu.rst

 Interfacing with NumPy
 ----------------------

-Enoki GPU arrays support bidirectional conversion from/to NumPy arrays, which will of course involve some communication between the CPU and GPU:
+Dr.Jit GPU arrays support bidirectional conversion from/to NumPy arrays, which will of course involve some communication between the CPU and GPU:

 .. code-block:: python

    >>> x = FloatC.linspace(0, 1, 5)

-   >>> # Enoki -> NumPy
+   >>> # Dr.Jit -> NumPy
    >>> y = Vector3fC(x, x*2, x*3).numpy()
    cuda_eval(): launching kernel (n=5, in=1, out=6, ops=36)